 The schemes of hashing used in integer universe assumption include hashing by division, hashing by multiplication, universal hashing, dynamic perfect hashing, and static perfect hashing.: 2 However, hashing by division is the commonly used scheme.: 264 : 110

-Where is the hash digest of and is the size of the table.
+The scheme in hashing by division is as follows:: 2 where is the hash value of and is the size of the table.

-Where is a real-valued constant and is the size of the table.
+The scheme in hashing by multiplication is as follows:: 2–3 Where is a non-integer real-valued constant and is the size of the table.
 An advantage of the hashing by multiplication is that the is not critical.: 2–3 Although any value produces a hash function, Donald Knuth suggests using the golden ratio.: 3

 Uniform distribution of the hash values is a fundamental requirement of a hash function.
 A non-uniform distribution increases the number of collisions and the cost of resolving them.
 Uniformity is sometimes difficult to ensure by design, but may be evaluated empirically using statistical tests, e.g., a Pearson's chi-squared test for discrete uniform distributions.